 In Japan, because of the popularity of stem actors, sound cinema emerged a little bit later than in Europe.
 Besides the stem actor, the films were accompanied by live music.
 In the case of Flunky, Work Hard! and Apart From You, Ayumi Kamiya (piano), Yasumi Miyazawa (shamisen) and Masayoshi Tanaka (drums) performed live during these silent films.
 This was an extraordinary experience which I would recommend to everyone.
 Not only the perfection of the instruments make you forget that you are watching a silent film in Japanese (with some English intertitles), but the spectacular synchronized narration and powerful stories transport you to another era.
 Benshi and Naruse’s oeuvre d’art are genuine gems that should be valued and preserved.

-These films reflected society of the 1930s and its modern time.
-In Flunky, Work Hard! and Apart From You, Naruse portrays the story of a family in financial difficulties, and the life of two geishas.
+These films reflected the society of the 1930s and its modern time.
+In Flunky, Work Hard! and Apart From You, Naruse portrays the story of a family in financial difficulties and the life of two geishas.
 In the former film, a father tries to sell insurance to a rich family.
 However, his son fights with one of the rich children.
 Consumed by ambition and financial stress, the father disregards his own child, which causes a tragic result.
 In the latter film, the difficult life of geishas is depicted, as geishas did not have the same meaning as in the era before the film.
-The films presents the transition from a high class and well-respected lady to be seen as a lower class.
-A mother faces challenges while supporting and rising her son.
+The film presents the transition from a high class and well-respected lady to be seen as a lower class.
+A mother faces challenges while supporting and raising her son.
 Luckily for her, another young geisha helps her to persuade her son to follow the right path.
 The young geisha falls in love with the boy.
-However, life at that time was hard and both have to say a heart-breaking good bye.
+However, life at that time was hard and both have to say a heartbreaking goodbye.